The Federal Polytechnic Damaturu

 The Federal Polytechnic Damaturu is a federal government higher education institution located in Damaturu, Yobe State, Nigeria.
-The current acting Rector is Usman M. Kallamu.
+The current acting Rector is Dr.Ibrahim Bello Bashir.

 History

-The Federal Polytechnic Damaturu was established in 1992.
+Federal Polytechnic Damaturu was established in May 1993 by the Federal Government of Nigeria (via Decree No. 2 of 1993) to foster technical and vocational education, with academic activities commencing on September 25, 1995.
+Located in Yobe State, it has grown from six departments into five main schools offering ND and HND programs in Engineering, Environmental Studies, Science, Management, Health science, and General Studies.

 Courses

 The institution offers the following courses;